niplav/site/awitt.md

 ### Definitely Bugs

-* `awitt` crashes when the currently focussed window is closed before obtaining the title (a race condition).
+* `awitt` crashes when the currently focused window is closed before obtaining the title (a race condition).

 ### Possibly Bugs